Clouding of consciousness: Alcohol

+Wernicke-Korsakoff Syndrome

+Persistent alcohol use disorder lasting several years or more can contribute to severe malnutrition.
+Alcohol abuse hinders the gut's ability to properly absorb critical nutrients, and the brain's ability to phosphorylate them.
+Chief among these deficiencies is thiamine (Vitamin B-1).
+With an incidence rate as high as 12.5% in patients with alcoholism, such a deficiency can lead to Wernicke encephalopathy (WE), though this is reversible through rapid therapeutic treatment with thiamine and glucose.
+This stage is characterized by confusion (of a more severe degree than brain fog), incoherence, motor impairments, loss of coordination and balance, and impairments in the visual domain.
+The mortality rate for patients at this stage is around 20%.
+Roughly 12% of patients experience disease improvement, with chronic brain damage potentially being avoided with treatment, though not all cognitive effects are reversible.

+WE, if left untreated, can progress to Korsakoff syndrome (as is the case in roughly 68-80% of cases), an irreversible form of chronic amnesia.
+This stage is characterized by relief from severe confusion, less incoherence, and clear consciousness over the course of the day, but, in the longer term, severe anterograde memory impairments (both memory formation (anterograde amnesia) and recall), confabulation, hallucination, repetitive speech and action, severe executive dysfunction, lack of motivation, and emotional apathy.
+Additionally, patients may experience symptoms more reminiscent of brain fog, including "deficits on tests of problem solving, working memory, cognitive flexibility, perseverative responding, and self-regulation."
+Memory rehabilitation therapy may help to relieve symptoms; severe cases often require institutionalization.

 Cannabis

-The effects of cannabis on neurological function have become better known in recent years, with the overwhelming majority of research finding that cannabis impairs cognitive function, with the duration and frequency of use and quantity and concentration of product consumed correlating with the degree and duration of impairment.
-The immediate short term effects of cannabis use can include "impaired short-term memory and motor coordination, altered judgment, paranoia, and psychosis."
-Long term use of the substance can lead to "altered brain development, poor educational outcomes, cognitive impairment, [and] diminished quality of life," as well as an increased risk of suicide.
+The effects of cannabis on neurological function have become better known in recent years, with the overwhelming majority of research finding that cannabis impairs cognitive function.
+The duration and frequency of use and quantity and concentration of product consumed correlates with the degree and duration of impairment.
+The immediate short-term effects of cannabis use can include "impaired short-term memory and motor coordination, altered judgment, paranoia, and psychosis".
+Long-term use can lead to "altered brain development, poor educational outcomes, cognitive impairment, diminished quality of life", and increased risk of suicide.

 The rapid increase in the THC concentration of cannabis products in recent years has led to concern among physicians that it may contribute to adverse health effects among the general population, particularly adolescents and young adults.